 \section{Background on category theory}

 {\Alph{section}.\arabic{subsection}.\arabic{subsubsection}} We recall various results in ($\infty$-)category theory that will be applied in the main body of the notes.

-\subsection{Stable infinity categories}
+\subsection{Stable \texorpdfstring{$\infty$}{infinity}-categories}

-The functors we consider in the categorical local Langlands program will necessarily be derived, in so far as they won't necessarily take objects from the abelian category of smooth representations of the $p$-adic group $G$ under consideration to an abelian category of coherent or quasicoherent sheaves on the corresponding moduli stack of Langlands parameters; rather, certain representations will be taken to complexes of sheaves.
+The functors we consider in the categorical local Langlands program will necessarily be derived, in so far as they won't necessarily map objects from the abelian category of smooth representations of the $p$-adic group $G$ under consideration into an abelian category of coherent or quasicoherent sheaves on the corresponding moduli stack of Langlands parameters; rather, certain representations will be mapped to complexes of sheaves.
 (This is already forced by the desired compatibility with Kisin--Taylor--Wiles patching, and so is an inevitable part of the story.)
 For this reason, it is necessary to work with appropriate categories of complexes of sheaves.

 If we were writing these notes in the twentieth century, we would then proceed to explain that this obliges us to work with various derived or triangulated categories, and we would go on to explain which ones.
 But we will take advantage of contemporary advances in homological algebra by working with stable $\infty$-categories, which avoid the well-known technical drawbacks of triangulated categories, and are especially useful to work with when one wants to apply various gluing or limiting processes (both of which we {\em will} be applying, e.g.\ since we are working with sheaves on formal algebraic stacks, which have both a topological structure --- necessitating gluing arguments --- and an Ind-stack structure, necessitating limiting arguments).